 - persistent attempts to pressure an individual who has clearly stated their desire to stop activity or their unwillingness to engage in a certain sexual act; and

-- threatening to harm oneself if the other party does not engage in the sexual activity.
+- threatening to harm oneself or others if the other party does not engage in the sexual activity.

 Coercing an individual into engaging in sexual activity violates this policy in the same way as physically forcing someone into engaging in sexual activity.